codingsoo/REST_Go/README.md

 ### Setup

 We used Google Cloud e2-standard-4 machines running Ubuntu 20.04.
 Each machine has four 2.2GHz Intel-Xeon processors and 16GB RAM.
 The major dependencies that we used are Java8, Java11, Python3.8, NodeJS v10.19, and Docker 20.10.
 We provide a setup script that setups the environment, tools, and services.
 Please note that we used Ubuntu 20.04 environment.
+We also tested this artifact in Debian 10 and MacOS 12, but we don't provide automated setup script for those environments.

+The setup script needs around 2 hours.
 ```
 sh setup.sh
 ```

 We have configured the each database for the service using the Docker, and that is automatically done in our script.
-However, users need to set Private Ethereum network if they want to run ERC20-rest-service.
+However, users need to manually set Private Ethereum network for ERC20-rest-service.
+To setup the Ethereum network, users can follow the commands below.
 ```
 tmux new -s ether # Create a session for ethereum
 geth --datadir ethereum init genesis.json